Pixep/qt-quick-responsive-helper/README.md

 ### Presets

-You can add a set of resolutions/dpi shortcuts in the bar using `presets` property.
+You can define a set of custom resolutions/dpi shortcuts using the `presets` property.
 Preset will modify automatically your `window` resolution.
 See [DPI](#dpi) to integrate DPI settings in your application.
+By default, presets contains the following devices:

+* Galaxy Note 9
+* Galaxy S7
+* Galaxy S5
+* iPhone 6/7
+* Galaxy S3

 `main.qml`
 ```